sweattep/modern_quotes/README.md

 >I've always been a gamer

+>Nobody cares about work, homework, responsibilities, or anything when they're laying in a hospital bed or given three months to live

 >Nothing is longer-term than a short-term solution

 >Most people are other people.
 Their thoughts are someone else's opinions, their lives a mimicry, their passions a quotation.